puppetlabs/puppetdb/documentation/api/query/v4/query.markdown

 ## Query structure

-A query consists of:

-* An HTTP GET request to an endpoint URL ...
+A query consists of an HTTP GET request to an endpoint URL which may or may not contain:
-* ... which may or may not contain a `query` URL parameter, whose value is a **query string ...**
+* A `query` URL parameter, whose value is a **query string**.
-* ... and which may or may not contain other URL parameters, to configure [paging][] or other behavior.
+* Other URL parameters, to configure [paging][] or other behavior.

 That is, most queries will look like a GET request to a URL that resembles the following: